6004x/jade/README.md

 You can access Jade at

     http://localhost:8000/jade_standalone.html

+Or, of course, you can serve Jade as part of your website.
+For "production use", you can build a minified Jade distribution using "grunt jade_standalone" and then copying the following files from the build subdirectory

+    jade_standalone.html
+    jade.css
+    jade_standalone.min.js
+    FontAwesome.otf
+    fontawesome-webfont.eot
+    fontawesome-webfont.svg
+    fontawesome-webfont.ttf
+    fontawesome-webfont.woff
+    fontawesome-webfont.woff2

 As you enter schematics they are saved using the HTML5 localStorage persistent store supplied by your browser, which is specific to the